 2009 Scholarship Winner

 John received his Master of Science in Forestry from the University of Montana in 2010.
 During his time at UM's College of Forestry and Conservation, John studied the social acceptance of biomass energy in Montana at a time when its utility in Big Sky Country was under close, public scrutiny.
-Today, John is the Conservation Director for the Montana Wilderness Association where he puts his background in policy and public opinion to use in campaigns and programs that protect Montana's wild lands and outdoor traditions.
+Today, John is the Deputy Director for the Montana Wilderness Association where he puts his background in policy and public opinion to use in campaigns and programs that protect Montana's wild lands and outdoor traditions.
 When he's not working to protect the backcountry, you can find John, his wife, their two daughters and faithful bird dog in some of Montana's last, best places.

 2008 Scholarship Winner